Sanski Most: Geography

+Climate

 History

-In 1878 the little town (varošica) of Sanski Most was described as Muslim by Croatian historian Vjekoslav Klaić.
+In 1878, the little town (varošica) of Sanski Most was described as having a majority Bosnian Muslim population by the Croatian historian Vjekoslav Klaić.
 From 1929 to 1941, Sanski Most was part of the Vrbas Banovina of the Kingdom of Yugoslavia.

-During World War II it was part of the Axis Independent State of Croatia (NDH), where the fascist Ustaše regime committed the Genocide of the Serbs and the Holocaust.
-At the beginning of May 1941 in several villages south-east of Sanski Most (Kijevo, Tramošnja, Kozica, etc.) the first armed conflict between the Ustaše and insurgent Serbs occurred.
+During World War II, it was part of the Axis Independent State of Croatia (NDH), where the fascist Ustaše regime committed the Genocide of the Serbs and the Holocaust.
+At the beginning of May 1941 in several villages southeast of Sanski Most (Kijevo, Tramošnja, Kozica, etc.) the first armed conflict between the Ustaše and insurgent Serbs occurred.
 The event is known as the Đurđevdan uprising.
-In August 1941 on the Eastern Orthodox Elijah's holy day, who is the patron saint of Bosnia and Herzegovina, between 2,800 and 5,500 Serbs from Sanski Most and the surrounding area were killed and thrown into pits which have been dug by victims themselves.
+In August 1941 on the Eastern Orthodox Elijah's holy day, who is the patron saint of Bosnia and Herzegovina, between 2,800 and 5,500 Serb civilians from Sanski Most and the surrounding area were killed by the Ustaše and thrown into pits which had been dug by the victims themselves.
 The State Anti-fascist Council for the National Liberation of Bosnia and Herzegovina (ZAVNOBiH) held its second meeting from 30 June to 2 July 1944 in the town; it declared the equality of Muslims (Bosniaks), Serbs and Croats.

+When the German and Italian Zones of Influence were revised on 24 June 1942, Sanski Most fell in Zone III, administered civilly by Croatia and militarily by Croatia and Germany.

-During the Bosnian War, the town was controlled by the Army of Republika Srpska (Bosnian Serbs) and remained under its control until October 1995 when the Army of Bosnia and Herzegovina took over it during Operation Sana shortly before the end of the war.
-The Bosniaks and other Non Serbs were set to large ethnic cleansing during its control by the Army of Republika Srpska (VRS).
-Many Serbs from Sanski Most and Bosniaks from Prijedor exchanged homes due to their refugee status and the opposing federations.
+During the onset of the Bosnian War, the town was captured by the Army of Republika Srpska (Bosnian Serbs) and remained under its control until October 1995 when the Bosnian Army captured it during Operation Sana shortly before the end of the war.
+The Bosniaks and other non-Serbs were sent to large ethnic cleansing during its control by the Army of Republika Srpska (VRS).
+Following its capture by the Bosnian Army in October 1995, many Serbs from Sanski Most and Bosniaks from Prijedor exchanged homes due to their refugee status and the opposing federations.